jadidbourbaki/adversarial-ai/README.md

 These materials can be used either as a stand-alone and self-contained course on adversarial AI, or as a hands-on component of a more detailed university-level course on adversarial AI and related topics.

+**For Instructors**: See the [📚 Instructor Manual](INSTRUCTOR_MANUAL.md) for accessing encrypted solutions and course management.

+**For Contributors**: Check out our [🤝 Contributing Guide](CONTRIBUTING.md) to help improve the course materials.

+## 📋 Prerequisites

+- Python 3 experience
+- Basic understanding of data structures and algorithms
+- Calculus 1 and Introductory Probability

+Note: no prior experience with machine learning or deep learning is required, we want to make these materials as self contained as possible.

 ## Structure

 ### Part 1: Classical Adversarial Thinking